zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 ## 📌 Overview

 This project explores whether user watch time can be predicted using basic demographic and preference-related features.
-The goal is to apply a standard machine learning workflow, including exploratory data analysis, baseline modeling, and model evaluation.
+The goal is to apply a simple machine learning workflow, including data exploration and baseline modeling.

-More importantly, this project investigates a deeper question:
-> What happens when the data itself contains little to no predictive signal?
+More importantly, this project also evaluates what happens when the available features contain little to no predictive signal.

 ---

 ## 🎯 Prediction Question

-Can we predict how many hours a user spends watching content based on features such as:
+Can we predict how many hours a user spends watching content based on features such as age, country, subscription type, and favorite genre?
-- Age
-- Country
-- Subscription type
-- Favorite genre

-Target variable: `Watch_Time_Hours` (continuous → regression problem)

 ---